luehrig/FroxlorBillingSystem/README.md

 FrolorBillingSystem
 ===================

-Webshop to manage and sell own Frolor Webspaces
+Webshop to manage and sell own Froxlor Webspaces